Skip Navigation

 Caribbean ferries

-Travel Guide > Caribbean > Caribbean ferries
+Travel Guide Caribbean Caribbean ferries

 Introduction

-The Caribbean islands are a popular place to travel to.
-Many North Americans and European go there, lots of times just to relax in the sun and maybe do a day trip or two.
-Of course, for the independent traveller there are lots of options of travelling around and seeing much more of the islands than beaches and beer.
-Most travellers fly into one island and usually fly out of the same island again back home.
-But there are several ways to combine many islands and thus create a fantastic trip.
-Unlike what many might think, there are not that many ferries between all the islands in the Caribbean and lots of travellers use airplanes to hop from one island to another.
-Several airlines offer the opportunity to buy airpasses which can be a good deal.
+Unlike what many might think, there are not abundant ferry connections between the islands of the Caribbean.
+As a result lots of travellers use airplanes to hop from one island to another.
+Several airlines offer the opportunity to buy air passes which can be a good deal.
 But of course there are people who just don't like to fly all the time and would rather travel by boat between the islands.
-More so than in the Pacific, where distances between the islands are much bigger, there are a few options open for travellers to travel between islands and fly back home from a different island than the one on which they arrived.
-Of course, the occasional flight still is needed when you want to see lots of islands.
+More so than in the Pacific, where distances between the islands are much bigger, there are thankfully a few options open for travellers to travel between islands and fly back home from a different island than the one on which they arrived.
+Of course, the occasional flight still is needed if you want to see lots of islands.
 A good mixture between flights and ferries would be the best way.
+Aside from ferries, you can also use other boats, including (private) yachts, cruise ships or even cargo ships.

 Carribean sea

-© All Rights Reserved avene
+© avene

 Note that schedules, services and operators might change over time.
 From north to south you have the following choice of international and domestic ferry services.